gerardroche/gerardroche.github.io/_posts/2019-08-28-neovintageous-plugins.md

 `[ot` | `]ot` | `yot` | `'sidebar'`
 `[ow` | `]ow` | `yow` | `'wrap'`

-## 7. Indent Object
+## Indent Object

-**Indent Object** is a port of [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).

-> defines a new text object, based on indentation levels.
+Indent Object is a port of [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).
+It defines a new text object, based on indentation levels.
 This is very useful in languages such as Python, in which the syntax defines scope in terms of indentation.
 Using the objects defined in this plugin, an entire if structure can be quickly selected.

 Just like regular text objects, these mappings can be used either with operators expecting a motion, such as `d` or `c`, as well as in visual mode.